Last updated on June 16th, 2020

 Nicotine Level Does Have An Affect on Cartridge and E-Liquid Flavors!

 If you’re buying e-liquids for a vaporizer, vape Mod or vape pen style e-cigarette, you already know that you can choose your nicotine level; but not everyone realizes that nicotine almost always gives you a stronger vaping experience.
+There’s usually a more pronounced “throat hit”.
 What’s more, it can alter the flavor.

 When I started vaping over six years ago I was unsure which level of nicotine would be right for me.
 I simply started out with a high level of 2.4%.
 I was a heavy smoker, so this level worked for me.